Royal Scottish Country Dance Society

 Scottish country dancing is as much fun as it is challenging – great exercise for body and mind.
 It’s also unbelievably affordable – it is Scottish after all – and you don’t need to bring a partner – we provide them.
 Furthermore it’s done all over the world, supported by the Royal Scottish Country Dance Society (RSCDS) in Scotland.

 There are over 500 Scottish country dancers in the Vancouver region in over a dozen clubs, often dancing several times a week.
 We invite you to come and join us.
 Anyone whose toes congenitally tap to the sound of Scottish music may also come and try out country dancing at the Dancing in The Park.
-This is our always-popular, informal open-air summer dance series in the Ceperley area of Stanley Park, in Vancouver, every Monday evening from 7-9 p.m., throughout the months of July and August.
+This is our always-popular, informal open-air summer dance series in the Ceperley area of Stanley Park (Third Beach), in Vancouver, every Monday evening from 7-9 p.m., from June 19 to August 14, 2017 (except July 31).
 For more information visit the RSCDS web site.

 The Demonstration Team